enhuiz/lip2wav-dataset/README.md

 lip2wav-dataset prepare detection/dl-test.csv
 ```

-This generate frames (if step 3 is skipped), audios and spectrograms.
-Testing does not need spectrograms, specify the `--no-spec` flag to skip spectrogram generation.
+This command generates frames (if step 3 is skipped), audios and spectrograms.
+Testing does not requires spectrograms, specify the `--no-spec` flag to skip spectrogram for faster preparation:

 ```
 lip2wav-dataset prepare detection/dl-test.csv --no-spec